The House on 56th Street

 The House on 56th Street is a 1933 American pre-Code drama film.
 The film's plot involves a miscarriage of justice, wrongful conviction and imprisonment, and alienation of a prisoner from her only living relative.

-Plot summary
+Plot

-Kay Francis stars as a woman sent to prison for twenty years for a murder she did not commit.
-When she is released, her husband is dead, and her daughter (played by Margaret Lindsay) has been told Peggy is also dead.
+A woman is sent to prison for twenty years for a murder she did not commit.
+When she is released, her husband is dead, and her daughter has been told Peggy is also dead.